 You are Born to Blossom

-APJ Abdul Kalam Education
+APJ Abdul Kalam’s Education

 Even though APJ Abdul Kalam was an average student, his desire to read and spend hours studying and learning Mathematics, proved to create a strong foundation in his initial stage of education.
-Upon completing his schooling from Rameshwaram Elementary School and Schwartz Higher Secondary School, he continued his graduation in Physics from Saint Joseph’s College and later in 1955, he studied Aerospace Engineering from Madras Institute of Technology.
+Upon completing his schooling at Rameshwaram Elementary School and Schwartz Higher Secondary School, he continued his graduation in Physics from Saint Joseph’s College and later in 1955, he studied Aerospace Engineering at Madras Institute of Technology.

-When we talk about APJ Abdul Kalam education, it is quite prominent that he always wanted to make a successful career in Aviation.
+When we talk about APJ Abdul Kalam’s education, it is quite obvious that he always wanted to make a successful career in Aviation.
 Becoming a fighter pilot was once his dearest dream, which was not fulfilled as he couldn’t reach the final merit of IAF.
 After completing his higher education, Kalam joined the DRDO (Aeronautical Development Establishment of the Defence Research and Development Organisation) as a scientist and late in the early 1960s, worked with the INCOSPAR (Indian National Committee for Space Research) under Vikram Sarabhai, a renowned space scientist.

 Even though he got immense opportunities to design hovercrafts and small helicopters, he was never convinced and always aimed for something bigger and there was no failure in this world that could stop him.
 Later, Abdul Kalam started independently working on expandable rocket projects at DRDO.
-Things took a magnificent turn when he received transfer orders to the ISRO (Indian Space Research Organization) where he started off as a project director of SLV-III, India’s first indigenous Satellite Launch Vehicle, which deployed the Rohini satellite in the orbit of the earth in July 1980.
+Things took a magnificent turn when he received transfer orders to the ISRO (Indian Space Research Organization) where he started as a project director of SLV-III, India’s first indigenous Satellite Launch Vehicle, which deployed the Rohini satellite into orbit the earth in July 1980.

 “Dream is not that which you see while sleeping it is something that does not let you sleep.”

-APJ Abdul Kalam Education: Lessons to Remember
+APJ Abdul Kalam’s Education: Lessons to Remember

 Beyond his work on developing India’s ballistic missile and nuclear programs, let us see how exactly the former president has played a crucial role in our knowledge and growth: